Skip to content

 # Verify everything works

-cliq doctor test all
+cliq doctor

 For project-specific overrides, drop the --global flag inside a project directory: